Arriving at the Kazakhstan Border to Almaty

 It didn’t look pretty and tasted kind of intense.
 I think Hannah was expecting it to be sweet, which meant she was super surprised at how salty it was.
 Qurt is usually used when travelling long distances as it’s small and keeps well for a decent amount of time.

-After a long day, we were tired, so we used the Yandex Taxi-hailing app to get a car to our accommodation.
+After a long day, we were tired.
+We used the Yandex Taxi-hailing app to get a car to our accommodation.
 Taxis in Almaty are only around 1000 Tenge or US$2.50 to go almost anywhere in the city area.
 The good thing about using the Yandex app is that you don’t have to worry about struggling with the language barrier.
 The price is also set before the ride, so you won’t get ripped off.
 The driver didn’t want to give us change at the end of the ride though, so instead, we had to underpay him because we didn’t have any change ourselves.

 We finally got into our accommodation, thinking that we’d be able to use the internet for a little bit before we went to sleep but apparently, the WiFi was having issues and didn’t work for us.
 The woman checking us in was tired and unwilling to answer our questions, so we just gave up and went to sleep.